BiAPoL/napari-clusters-plotter/README.md

 ![](https://github.com/BiAPoL/napari-clusters-plotter/raw/main/images/starting_point.png)

 ### Measurements
 The first step is deriving measurements from the labelled image and the corresponding pixels in the grey-value image.
+Since the 0.6.0 release measurement is no longer part of this plugin and you will have to use other napari plugins to measure your data.
+One way is to use the measurement functions in [napari-skimage-regionprops](https://www.napari-hub.org/plugins/napari-skimage-regionprops), which comes pre-installed with the napari cluster plotter.
-You can use the menu `Tools > Measurement > Label statistics (clEsperanto)` which is included in the [napari-pyclesperanto-assistant](https://www.napari-hub.org/plugins/napari-pyclesperanto-assistant)
-Just select the image, the corresponding label image and the measurements to analyse and click on `Run`.
+Use the menu `Tools > Measurement > Regionprops (scikit-image, nsr)` to get to the measurement widget Just select the image, the corresponding label image and the measurements to analyse and click on `Run`.

+In the previous napari-cluster-plotter release a GPU dependant measurement function was implemented which you can find in the [napari-pyclesperanto-assistant](https://www.napari-hub.org/plugins/napari-pyclesperanto-assistant).
+To use this function you will need to install this library (see optional installation steps) and you can find the widget under the menu `Tools > Measurement > Label statistics (clEsperanto)`.
+As before, select the image, the corresponding label image and the measurements to analyse and click on `Run`.

 A table with the measurements will open and afterwards, you can save and/or close the measurement table.
 Also, close the Measure widget.

 If you want to upload your own measurements you can do this using [napari-skimage-regionprops](https://www.napari-hub.org/plugins/napari-skimage-regionprops).
 Under the menu `Tools > Measurement > Load from CSV (nsr)` you can find a widget to upload your own csv.
 Make sure that there is a column that specifies the which measurement belongs to which label by adding a column with the name "label".